DataIntellectTech/TorQ/docs/Processes.md

 - `.dqc.rangechk` - Checks whether the values of columns of a table are within a given range.
 - `.dqc.tablecountcomp` - Counts the number of rows in a table.
 - `.dqc.pctAvgDailyChange` - Checks if a function applied to a table is within the threshold limits of an n-day average.
+- `.dqc.memoryusage` - Checks if memory usage of the process is over a certain percentage.

 **New Custom Check**